benlamb95/premier-football/README.md

 ## UX
 * This website was created to show my knowledge of HTML and CSS and to provide users with visual and educational content
 * The site should be simple to navigate
+* Users should be able to use their own initiative and progress through the website in their own way
+* The user will have feedback from their actions
-* The site should be easy to read with no punctuation errors images should be clear without stretching or squashing
+* The site should be easy to read with no punctuation errors and images should be clear without stretching or squashing
+* The site to be suitable for a range of screen widths and devices

 * Site Goals:
     * To showcase my skills in HTML and CSS
     * To provide users with an easy to understand and navigate website
+    * Information on the site to be clear and unambiguous
+    * The images and colours to be eye catching
+    * To follow a consistent design style throughout the site

  ---
 ## User Stories